 Facebook sent in an email that they will disallow new lines of businesses being created soon.

 "Given the recent and future changes in the digital ads ecosystem, we will be retiring the current Facebook Attribution tool in August 2021.
 We will discontinue onboarding new lines of business starting May 1, 2021.
-As we look to retire Facebook Attribution, we are building the next generation of an attribution tool that will provide comprehensive measurement of ads, organic and commerce activities across the Facebook family of apps.
+As we look to retire Facebook Attribution, we are building the next generation of an attribution tool.
+This tool will provide comprehensive measurement of ads, organic and commerce activities across the Facebook family of apps.
 The new attribution tool will no longer support cross-publisher attribution.
 We will provide more details when available.

 Facebook also hinted that new measurement tools are on their roadmap in a Help Center article about the change.